vfarcic/devops24/manuscript/00-preface.md

 # Overview

 Just like other books I wrote, this one does not have a fixed scope.
 I did not start with an index.
 I didn't write a summary of each chapter in an attempt to define the scope.
 I do not do such things.
+There is only a high-level goal to explore **continuous delivery and deployment inside Kubernetes clusters**.
 What I did do, though, was to set a few guidelines.

 This book should be *smaller than the other books* in [The DevOps Toolkit Series](http://devopstoolkitseries.com/).
 I wanted to explore a more focused subject and, at the same time, save you from waiting for too long until it is published.
 I hope this book will be somewhere between a hundred and a hundred and fifty pages.
 Compared to the previous books that are approximately four hundred pages each, this one can be considered a little brother.
 That brother will hopefully end up being more experienced than any other member of the family.
 After all, the size does not always matter.